7th Mission Support Command

 The 7th ARCOM enabled soldiers separating overseas, Americans living and working in Europe, and Reservists transferring there, to continue their military careers in the Army Reserve.
 Consistent with the Chief of Army Reserve's (CAR) vision, the Army Reserve was the essential support provider for the Army engaged in worldwide operations.

 Five 7th ARCOM units mobilized and deployed with their affiliated active-Army units in Southwest Asia for Operations Desert Shield/Storm.

 The 7th Civil Support Command was officially activated to replace the 7th ARCOM in December 2009.

 The 7th Mission Support Command replaced the 7th CSC on 1 October 2015.

-Organization 2023
+Organization

-As of October 2023 the command consists of the following Army Reserve units:
+The 7th Mission Support Command is a subordinate geographic command of the United States Army Reserve Command responsible for reserve units in Europe.
+As of January 2026 the command consists of the following Army Reserve units: